-Your three step motion begins with the legs.
+Your Jackie WOD three-step motion begins with the legs.
 Extend them out to open your hips, simultaneously leaning back and following through with the arms.
 This motion needs to happen fluidly as one smooth motion.
 You should be moving in a straight line.
 Each return should be an opportunity for a slight recovery.

-Becca Borawski, editor of Breaking Muscle, offers the following advice on tackling the rowing portion of Jackie . .
+Becca Borawski, the editor of Breaking Muscle, offers the following advice on tackling the rowing portion of Jackie:

 Exercise #2: Thrusters

-With the Thruster exercise, technique is, once more, imperative.
+With the Jackie WOD Thruster exercise, the technique is, once more, imperative.
 The thruster, when done correctly, is a front squat which goes into a push press, culminating with a punch at the top.
 The key to success with this move is to join these three aspects in a fluid motion.

 The placement of the bar is imperative.
 It needs to be resting across your shoulders as you perform the front squat and you need to keep your elbows high.
 This will keep your torso from tilting forward.
 It will also keep your elbows from getting in the way and hitting your knees when you descend into a deep squat.
 This can help to prevent some serious damage to the elbow joint.

 Coming out of the Jackie WOD squat, you should drive with your hips.
 This will cause a chain reaction of momentum that will transfer directly into the pressing movement.
 As you come up, squeeze your glutes and push up with your hips.
 Make sure that the bar is still resting on your shoulders, and not being held out in front of you.

 Once you have done the push press, punch the bar up over your head.
 Do not grip the bar too tightly so that you can flip back your wrist as you punch up.